Entanglement Negativity and Defect Extremal Surface: Time dependent entanglement negativity in 2d eternal black hole

 \subsection{The entanglement negativity between black hole interiors}

 In this section we study the entanglement negativity between black hole interiors, i.e. $B_L$ and $B_R$ shown in fig.\ref{fig-BB}.
-Here we follow the setting in \cite{Chu21,Li21} that the black hole region is defined as the space-like interval with its two endpoints at $Q(t'_0,-x'_0)$ and $P(t'_0,x'_0)$ respectively.
-We will first perform our calculation in Euclidean coordinates $(\tau,x,z)$ or $(\tau',x',z')$, then analytically continue the results to Lorentz spacetime by $\tau' \rightarrow it'$ and finally use \eqref{eq:rindler} to get the time evolution.
+Following the setting in \cite{Chu21,Li21}, the black hole is identified as the space-like interval with $Q(t'_0,-x'_0)$ and $P(t'_0,x'_0)$ as its two endpoints.
+We will first perform our calculation in Euclidean coordinates $(\tau,x,z)$ or $(\tau',x',z')$, then analytically continue to Lorentz coordinates by $\tau' \rightarrow it'$ and finally use \eqref{eq:rindler} to get the time evolution.